 Early in her career from 1994-1996 she made masks.
 She bought cheap plastic masks and used them as armatures for elaborate mask sculptures, adding paper mache and found objects.
 She also made eerie colored drawings of mask-like visages and took photographs of empty landscapes, many shot in Pakistan.

 Bhabha’s work is eclectic with rugged styles of figurative sculpture ranging from classical and African sculpture to horror films.
 “I start by building the armature for a sculpture.
 It’s pretty much coming straight out of my head – no sketches or drawings usually.”
 Her works combine austere modernist forms with futuristic imagery of science fiction.

 In 2006, Bhabha turned traditional bronze-making on its head.
 Her sculpture “A.B.” is actually a cast and painted bronze.
 However, its surface looks like clay.
-This work’s painted bronze surface shows the rough-worked clamminess of clay as it questions the conventional values of ‘high’ and ‘low’ art.
+This work’s painted bronze surface shows the rough-worked texture of clay as she questions the conventional values of ‘high’ and ‘low’ art.